Global Engagement > Student Resources > Study Abroad >

-What kind of gift should my student bring to his/her host family?
+What kind of gift should my student bring to their host family?

 Be creative!
 Just as your student’s host family is ready to share their culture, they want to learn about your student’s culture as well.
 Some good ideas could be food/candy that the host country may not have (watch out while packing things that can melt like chocolate).
 T-shirts are also a nice idea since they are easy to pack.
-Any gift with a story about your student and his/her background are best.
+Any gift with a story about your student is best.